savushkin-r-d/PLCnext-howto/HowTo cope with abbreviations/readme.md

-# How to cope with abbreviations. #
+# How to cope with abbreviations #

 ## List of Commonly Used Abbreviations. ##